Nat1405/seng480/chapter.md

 **Alternative Databases**

-Out of the box, Zulip uses a default PostgreSQL configuration, but it is possible to swap in any remote database-as-a-service as long as it supports [full-text search](https://zulip.readthedocs.io/en/latest/production/deployment.html#using-zulip-with-amazon-rds-as-the-database).
+Out of the box, Zulip uses a default PostgreSQL configuration, but it is possible to swap in any remote database-as-a-service as long as it supports full-text search [29].
 This can be configured in /etc/zulip/settings.py.

 **HTTP Requests**